AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

 ----------------

-To make things faster and more complete, copy and paste the below in your email to us, and edit all of fields (and if anything unclear, don't worry: send it and a human will figure it out).
+To make things faster and more complete, copy and paste the below in your email to us (guru@cs.aalto.fi), and edit all of fields (and if anything unclear, don't worry: send it and a human will figure it out).
 The format is YAML, by the way (but we can handle the syntax details).